Shifting the Culture of SDOH Screening in Specialty Clinics

 "The infrastructure isn't there," says Sobota.
 "In pediatric primary care, they're used to handing out screens at routine visits.
 It's easier to shift the culture."

-Over half of families reported one or more unmet social needs, with food insecurity, utility payment obstacles, housing instability, and education ranking most highly.
+More than half of families reported one or more unmet social needs, with food insecurity, utility payment obstacles, housing instability, and education ranking most highly.

 The study leveraged the WE CARE SDOH screener in three languages.
 A hematologist or social worker provided the screener to all patients at well-visits.
 Families could accept or refuse the screeners, which were distributed every 3 months.
 Clinical assistants then entered patients' results into the EMR, where physicians could access them and refer families with unfulfilled needs to community resources.
 Based on discussions between providers and families regarding assistance requests and immediacy of need, some families met in-person with the social worker.
 Others received a phone call from the social worker and contacted the community resource themselves.

-Over half of families reported one or more unmet social needs, with food insecurity, utility payment obstacles, housing instability, and education ranking most highly.
+More than half of families reported one or more unmet social needs, with food insecurity, utility payment obstacles, housing instability, and education ranking most highly.
 To Power-Hays and Sobota, the finding is significant, demonstrating the value of and need for screening in subspecialty clinics.

 What's more, they found no additional workflow disruptions connected to circulating or logging SDOH screeners.
 The study results suggest that clinics without social workers may actually see significant workflow benefits from SDOH screeners and that screening may streamline everyday operations.
 Mensah noted that screening increased the volume of requests from families with socioeconomic needs, but also standardized the process of surveying and referring patients.